Merlac/TSP-sightseeing/README.md

 The user would input the point of departure, the destination and the amount of allowed deviation measured in time or distance.
 The app would respond with points of interest in map view and an optimal course already plotted through them.

 The detours could be filtered (in advance or afterwards) based on interests and needs, such as museums and restaurants.
-The amount of detours could be suggested automatically, if opening times of attractions, time of departure and total allowed travel time are known.
+The amount of detours could be suggested automatically, if opening times of attractions, time usually spent at the locations, time of departure and total allowed travel time are known (they are, thanks Google!)

 ## Data sources and AI methods